vermont42/Podcasts/README.md

 * Average Length: 44:03

 ### CacaoCast
-* Description: Two iOS developers discuss in French events and tools of interest to iOS developers.
-Though both are residents and apparently natives of Quebec, the untrained ear can detect a Quebec [accent](https://fr.wikipedia.org/wiki/Français_québécois) on only one of the hosts.
+* Description: After a change in focus, this podcast is now a "petit expérience de podcasting et de développement" about host Philippe Casgrain's continuing work on the iOS app Daylight.
+The reader's comprehension of this description is likely thanks to tanner's son [Guillaume le Conquérant](https://en.wikipedia.org/wiki/William_the_Conqueror).
 * URL: http://cacaocast.com/
 * RSS: http://cacaocast.com/rss
 * Twitter: [@cacaocast](https://twitter.com/cacaocast)
-* Frequency: monthly
+* Frequency: weekly
-* Average Length: 46:24
+* Average Length: 14:30

 ### Coding Blocks
 * Description: Three .NET and Javascript developers discuss the art of programming.
 This is a beard-friendly podcast.